unplugstudio/mezzanine-boilerplate/README.md

 mezzanine-project --template mezzanine-boilerplate/project_template --extension py,json,md,sublime-project project_name
 cd project_name
-pip install -r requirements.txt
-# Stop, go update the DB settings to use Postgres in local_settings.py
-# Also make sure you create migrations for the "theme" app
-# You can also comment it out from INSTALLED_APPS for this initial run
-python manage.py createdb --noinput --nodata
+pip install -r requirements.txt python manage.py createdb --noinput --nodata

 # Install npm dependencies